Information

 - They usually require students to complete 16 core classes in high school.

-- Verify if your classes are NCAA approved with your school counselor or visit this link ncaa approved?.
+- Verify if your classes are NCAA approved with your school counselor or visit this link High School Ncaa approved-courses.

 - ACT/SAT scores must be sent to NCAA